DeeEmm/sparkduino/README.md

 Sparkduino
 =========

 Arduino based engine ignition system forked from Speeduino EFI code.
+The current Sparkduino version is based on the May 2018 Speeduino Release

 What is Sparkduino?
 ===================

 Sparkduino is a user mappable, distributor-less, crank-fired ignition system that can be used on a variety of engine configurations.
 It will run on the original Speeduino hardware and its derivatives as well as on custom hardware based on the Arduino Mega 2560 processor.

+Sparkduino is programmed by using Tuner Studio.

 Project Goals